hasantayyar/hasantayyar.net/_posts/2026-06-01-everything-i-learned-june.md

 The adult moth is not the main issue.
 The caterpillars are.
 Their tiny hairs contain an irritating toxin and can cause skin, eye, throat, and allergic reactions.

 Berlin is a good habitat for them because the city has many oaks in parks and along streets. ([Berlin.de](https://www.berlin.de/sen/gesundheit/gesundheitsschutz-und-umwelteinfluesse/tiere/eichenprozessionsspinner-1367028.php))

-So, no touching strange hairy caterpillars on oak trees.
-Seems like a very simple rule but they can land on you while chilling under a tree because they hang together in crowds in their **nests** and they tend to drop.

 ## Plants that keep appearing